A lot of people keep on asking if hypnosis for weight loss really works, and can it be relied on?

 It all comes down to, yes you guessed it, programming your subconscious.

-If you think about it, that is what the advertising industry does to you almost every time you’re shown an ad.
+Think about it, that is what the advertising industry does to you almost every time you’re shown an ad.

 The advertising industry uses all sorts of clever psychological tactics to get you to buy into a product or a brand without you being aware of it.